CivicActions/agile-california/documentation/usds-checklist.md

 6. We religiously kept our feature backlog up-to-date every day using Waffle on top of GitHub Issues.
 7. Using Github for this - all project members and user-testers/stakeholders have access and the repository is also public.
 8. We used GitHub issues for all bugs and story writing, which was done by all team members.
-9. Our Chief Architect did code review with the two other coders of each pull request.
+9. Our Technical Architect performed code review with the two other coders of each pull request.

 #### key questions
 - How long did it take to ship the MVP?
 If it hasn't shipped yet, when will it?